Pool Remodeling Pros

 No Obligation

 Resurfacing replaces your pool's interior finish — the layer in direct contact with the water.
-It is the most common pool renovation because every plaster or aggregate surface eventually wears out, and waiting too long lets water reach the shell underneath.
+Every plaster or aggregate surface eventually wears out, and once it does, water starts reaching the shell underneath.
+The longer you wait, the more expensive the fix.

 What Pool Resurfacing Includes